Town Center at Lake Forest Park: History

 The Forest Park Shopping Center opened on October 7, 1964, with 200,000 sqft of retail space across two levels.
 Major tenants at that time included Rhodes Brothers, Pay 'n Save, and Albertsons.
 The shopping center was developed by Farwest Properties, an Olympia-based company, at a cost of $3 million, on 20 acre of land at the corner of State Route 522 and State Route 104.
 Lake Forest Park was an unincorporated community at the time but pursued cityhood in response to the mall's construction to prevent further commercial development.
 A branch of the King County Library System opened at the mall in 1974 using space leased by the city government.

 A renovation and expansion was approved by the city government in 1987 with an exemption to the municipal height limit.
 Construction began the following year but was delayed by three months following the discovery of unexpected issues with the existing structure.
 It was renamed the Lake Forest Park Towne Center and reopened in September 1989 after it had been expanded to 243,500 sqft with 49 stores; Albertsons also announced plans to expand their store.
 Several vacant retail spaces on the second floor were later replaced by Third Place Books, a bookstore with a food court and community stage that opened in 1998.

 The mall was acquired by Madison Marquette in July 2006 and later renamed to the Town Center at Lake Forest Park.
 A smaller renovation was completed in 2011 and included the addition of a Ross Dress for Less and a Planet Fitness.
-The mall was sold to Merlone Geier Partners in 2014 for $37 million.
+The mall was sold to Merlone Geier Partners in 2014 for $37 million and sold to DLC Management in 2025 for $28 million.